Lower bound for the T count via unitary stabilizer nullity: Applications

 Besides, since $I_2$ is a Clifford operator, by the faithfulness, i.e. Theorem \ref{prop:faith}, we have

-By the additivity under tensor product,i.e. Theorem \ref{thm:addten}, we have
+By the additivity under tensor product, i.e. Theorem \ref{thm:addten}, we have

-From Theorem \ref{prop:faith} we know that all the Clifford unitaries have unitary stabilizer nullity $0$.
-Suppose $U$ is decomposed into sequence of Clifford gates and $\lb{U}$ T gates, using the sub-additivity of composition sequentially, that is Theorem \ref{thm:comp}, we have
+From Theorem \ref{prop:faith} we know that all the Clifford unitaries have unitary-stabilizer nullity $0$.
+Suppose $U$ is decomposed into sequence of Clifford gates and $\lb{U}$ $T$ gates, using the subadditivity of composition sequentially, that is Theorem \ref{thm:comp}, we have